 So here it is.

 It is important to note that I rarely discuss ”player groups” or ”player types”.
 The word ”demographics” in the headline is somewhat misleading actually.
 For me, the best way to describe poker ecology is in terms of ”player states”.
-I prefer ”state” because it describes that the players are on a journey (short or long) through the game better.
-Secondly, from a holistic liquidity theory point of view, it doesn’t matter which player is what.
+From a holistic liquidity theory point of view, it doesn’t matter which player is what.
 It only matters that some players are in one state while others are in another state.
-Thirdly, I prefer state because I base a lot of my liquidity optimization strategies on the value of players switching between states.
+I also prefer the term “state” because I base a lot of my liquidity optimization strategies on the value of players switching between states.
 Rather than saying that more players need to be of a specific category or other – which tends to defy poker’s natural equilibrium anyway – I prefer to argue that it is vital to tailor the conditions required to be in and reach certain states so that flows of players between them can be optimized.

 The below chart is a a summarized simplification of a complex economic system.
 It segments the various states a player can be in based on the play motivations and ambitions of those who are in each state.
-It is a pedagogical aid – not an attempt to reveal some sort of absolute truth.
+It is a pedagogical aid – at best.

 Brief explanation of the various states

 Burned.
 Brutal first experiences leaves them with no desire to play again.
 They didn’t feel welcome and they definitely felt exploited.
 Cheated, almost.
-This was nothing at all like black jack.
-It was hard to understand what to play and once in a game everything just happened too fast.
+This was nothing at all like blackjack.
+It was hard to understand how select the right game and once in a game everything just happened too fast.